ctrl down video player instagram facebook youtube pinterest twitter Home Menu Where Am I? Subscribe Popular

 Why Algoma Country is the Perfect Place to Snowshoe

-We are lucky to live in a place where winter adds an elegant touch to the magnificent wilderness, creating new adventures with so many different ways to explore it.
-But I think the most fun way to explore the Algoma Country winter landscape is by snowshoe.
+Algoma Country place where winter adds an elegant touch to the magnificent wilderness, creating new adventures with so many different ways to explore it.
+And one of our favourite fun ways to experience the region in winter is by snowshoeing.

 Over the past few years, snowshoeing has resurged to become a recreational hit that lets hikers continue their hobby into the winter months.
 I don't exactly remember how old I was I learned how to snowshoe but I remember how much fun it was!
 I remember bundling up in layers of warm winter clothes and setting out into the crisp winter air to explore the woods and fields around me.
 Nothing else compares to the sound of soft crunchy new-fallen snow under your boot while you explore the silent, peaceful landscape.
 It's like the entire land has gone to sleep and you're tiptoeing through it.